All Episodes

 Yeah, you change the country and you change the principles that it's going to be founded on.

-You know, we look at the Declaration of Independence and it says, we hold these truths to be self evident.
+You know, we look at the Declaration of Independence and it says we hold these truths to be self-evident.

-No, of course not.
+Of course not.

 That's where that comes from.

-And it's not the way the constitution was even understood when it was written.
+And it's not the way the Constitution was even understood when it was written.

-They had a particular understanding of how we would have to live our lives and what that would look like if we were to be able to live under the republic that they erected.
+They had a particular understanding of how we would have to live our lives and what that would look like if we were going to be able to live under the republic that they erected.

 tucker carlson